lmagyar/homeassistant-addon-tailscale-beta/tailscale/README.md

 > - Release unmerged changes from community add-on:
 >   - Make DSCP configurable on tailscaled's network traffic
 >   - Configure log format for the add-on to be compatible with Tailscale's format
->   - Optionally copy Tailscale Proxy's certificate files to /ssl folder
+>   - Optionally copy Tailscale Serve's certificate files to /ssl folder

 ![Warning][warning_stripe]